kartikeytripathi10/kartikey-tripathi-portfolio/README.md

 ## ✨ Demo

-You can visit and explore portfolio in the [Dennis Snellenberg Portfolio](https://dennis-snellenberg-portfolio.vercel.app/) template.
+You can visit and explore portfolio in the [kartikey tripathi Portfolio](https://dennis-snellenberg-portfolio.vercel.app/) template.

 ## 🔥 Features